Mohamed-Aziz-Mhadhbi/BJJ-System/README.md

 # BJJ System

 This project is a website designed to help Brazilian Jiu-Jitsu (BJJ) practitioners with game planning for various guard positions.
 The app provides insights on what actions to take during different scenarios and what potential outcomes could occur from those actions.
-It is intended to improve decision-making, situational awareness, and overall performance during training and competition.
+It is intended to improve decision-making, situational awareness.

 ## Features